NourShkeir212/passKeeper/README.md

 * **Zero Knowledge Model:** Your master password is **hashed** for verification and is **never stored**.
 It's the key to unlock your vault and exists only in your memory.
 * **Session-Based Security:** The encryption key is derived from your master password only when you need it and is cleared from memory when the app is closed.
 * **Biometric App Lock:** Use your device's fingerprint or Face ID for quick and convenient access to the app.
+* **Auto-Lock Timer:** For added security, the app automatically locks the vault and requires re-authentication if it's left in the background for a set period of time.

 ### 🗂️ Organization & Management
 * **Custom Categories:** Create, edit, delete, and reorder your own custom categories.